seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 * `/opt/seatable` is the directory of SeaTable.
 If you decide to put SeaTable in a different directory - which you can - adjust all paths accordingly.
 * SeaTable uses two [Docker volumes](https://docs.docker.com/storage/volumes/) for persisting data generated in its database and SeaTable Docker container.
 The volumes' [host paths](https://docs.docker.com/compose/compose-file/compose-file-v2/#volumes) are /opt/seatable/mysql-data and /opt/seatable/seatable-data, respectively.
 It is not recommended to change these paths.
 If you do, keep that in mind when following these instructions.
 * All configuration and log files for SeaTable and the webserver Nginx are stored in the volume of the SeaTable container.
-* Due to SeaTable's cloud first approach, these instructions only elaborate explicitly on the deployment of SeaTable's latest version.
-(An earlier version of SeaTable EE can be installed using these instructions.
-Just download its image from [Docker Hub](https://hub.docker.com/r/seatable/seatable-ee/tags?page=1&ordering=last_updated) and adjust the docker-compose file accordingly.
+* Due to SeaTable's cloud first approach, these instructions only elaborate on the deployment of SeaTable's latest version.
+(Earlier versions of SeaTable EE can be installed using these instructions.
+Just download the image of the version in question from [Docker Hub](https://hub.docker.com/r/seatable/seatable-ee/tags?page=1&ordering=last_updated) and adjust the docker-compose file accordingly.
 Earlier versions may not be compatible with the SeaTable plugins available on SeaTable's Market though.)

 ### Installing Docker Compose